Music (MUS)

 MUS 21300 Piano Lessons for First Year Majors (2 Credit Hours)

 Lessons for First Year Majors.
 Some prior study of piano is advised.
 Half-hour lessons or one-hour lessons reserved for students of upper-intermediate performance ability as determined through audition.
 Lessons are given by members of the department and by outside part-time associate instructors.
-To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/programs-of-study/lessons/.
+To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/academics/lessons-and-ensembles/lessons/.

 Course may be repeated.